After taking over Babylon in 539 B.C., the Persian empire replaced the Chaldean’s and continued the same Babylonian religious political system.

 In 536 B.C.
 Cyrus had decreed that the various people could send delegations to their native lands and restore the temples of their gods.
 Zerubbabel was appointed governor of a delegation which returned to Jerusalem to rebuild the temple.
 They quickly left off from the work due to extreme poverty and local opposition.

 Then about 520 B.C.
-God sent Haggai and Zechariah to exhort the people to resume construction and Zerubbabel.
-Inspired they resumed construction which greatly angered the Samaritans and Ammonites who wrote a letter of complaint to king Darius in his first year 520 B.C.
+God sent Haggai and Zechariah to exhort Zerubbabel and the people to resume construction.
+Inspired they resumed construction which greatly angered the Samaritans and Ammonites who wrote a letter of complaint to king Darius 520 B.C.
 Thinking the construction unlawful and a rebellious act he ordered it stopped.

 Then Tatnai the Persian governor of Palestine wrote king Darius on behalf of Zerubabbel informing Darius that Cyrus had ordered the construction.
 His letter came just after Daniel was delivered from the den of lions and Darius ordered an urgent search of the archives for the decree of Cyrus.